gSchool/quick-check-20170110/README.md

 }
 ```

-ES5, no the function name is add, add()
+ES5, no the function name is add, add(x,y)

 ### Second